 Flexibility exercises focus on your range of movement and involve gently stretching your joints to make them more supple.
 Strengthening exercises will improve your muscle strength and tone.
 However, the type of exercises that will be recommended for you will depend on which of your joints are affected by osteoarthritis.
 Exercises to improve your fitness will raise your heart rate, and improve your stamina, and may include cycling, walking, or swimming.

 Being overweight makes your osteoarthritis worse because the extra weight puts even more strain on your joints, particularly those in your lower limbs that bear your weight.
+To find out whether or not you are overweight, or obese, you can use the body mass index (BMI) calculator.

 If you are overweight you should try to lose weight by exercising regularly, and eating a healthy diet.
 However, see your healthcare professional before starting a new exercise programme or making any changes to your diet.
 They will be able to devise an exercise plan that is suitable for you, and give you advice about how to lose weight slowly and safely.